openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 ### Goals

-- All nodes created during the installation are configured with static IPs
+- All nodes created during the installation are configured with static IPs.
   Rationale: Many environments, due to security policies, do not allow DHCP.

 - The IPI installation method is able to provide static IPs to the nodes
   Rationale: Some users must qualify each tool used in their environment.
   Leveraging IPI greatly reduces the number of tools required to provision a cluster.
--

 ### Non-Goals